2bec/job_test_nginx/README.md

 Demonstrar conhecimentos em nginx, mount (fstab), python e fabric.
 Vou apresentar as linhas de comando para realizar as tarefas de: verificação do mountpoint, instalação do nginx, configuração e iniciação do serviço.
 E ao final irei apresentar uma automatização desse processo.

 ## Tarefas
-Check if is mounted.
+1. Check if mountpoint is mounted.
 Helper: is_mounted() on fabfile.py
 ```
 sudo mount -l | grep /data
 ```

-Create directory to mountpoint if is not exists.
+2. Create directory to mountpoint if is not exists.
 ```
 sudo mkdir /data
 ```

-Mount partition on mountpoint.
-If partition is on fstab, run ```mount -a```.
+3. Mount partition on mountpoint.
+If partition is on fstab, run ```sudo mount -a```.
 Helper: mount() on fabfile.py
 ```
 sudo mount {path/partition} /data
 ```

-Check if nginx is installed.
+4. Check if nginx is installed.
 Helper: check_nginx() in fabfile.py
 ```
 sudo which nginx
 ```

-If you don't have nginx, install it and run.
+5. If you don't have nginx, install it and run.
 ```
 sudo apt-get update; sudo apt-get install nginx; sudo service nginx start;
 ```

-Create a configuration file ```/etc/nginx/sites-available/{project_name}```.
+6. Create a configuration file ```/etc/nginx/sites-available/{project_name}```.
 ```
 server {
     listen 80;